 Fast Growing Evergreen Shrubs

-Requests for information about fast growing evergreen shrubs is a regular question to the Sunday Gardener.
+I get a lot of questions about fast growing evergreen shrubs.
 We all like privacy in our gardens, and sometimes there is a need to create a hedge or buffer quickly, but avoiding the blandness of conifers and problems of Leylandii.

-If you are planning a hedge or screen in proximity to your neighbours, you need to be aware of the law and act sensitively.
+If you are planning a hedge or screen in proximity to your neighbours, be aware of the law.
 As an alternative, you could consider planting a deciduous hedge, such as a Fagus, the common Beech, which is fast growing and not evergreen.
 It gives privacy but is a less dense shrub, creating less shade.

-Planting a fast-growing shrub is good in some ways as it produces an instant result, but a fast-growing hedge produces a lot of growth quickly and needs regular pruning.
+Planting a fast-growing shrub is good in some ways as it produces an instant result.
+By its nature, a fast-growing hedge produces a lot of growth quickly and so will need regular pruning.
 It can also produce very dense shade around it.
 It is important to view the space and surroundings before deciding.
-For example, Portuguese laurel is correctly billed as a fast-growing evergreen, but it also gets very large and in around 7 years can reach 7m and 2/3m wide which if planted on a boundary could swamp the area and be unmanageable.
+For example, Portuguese laurel is correctly billed as a fast-growing evergreen, but it also gets very large and in around 7 years can reach 7m and 2/3m wide, which if planted on a boundary could swamp the area and be unmanageable.

-It is a question of balance, to cover a fence or unattractive spot in the garden weighed against the size the evergreen will become, how quickly and the amount of maintenance.
+It is a question of balance.
+The need for privacy or cover weighed against the ultimate size of the evergreen, how quickly and the amount of maintenance.
 It is great to get the cover, but you do not want to have to spend time or money cutting back to prevent the evergreen from taking over.
 With that caveat, there are a good number of easy, fast-growing evergreen shrubs.

 There are also many lovely evergreen shrubs which a moderately fast growing.
 These can be easier to maintain, less pruning, and more suited to the average sized garden.
-Crocus has a good selection of evergreen shrubs.
+Suttons have a wide range of shrubs, including those featured many at discounted prices.
+Browse the collection.

 Photinia